microsoft/typescript-error-deltas/README.md

 - Clones a repo.
 - Installs its dependencies.
-- Alters its Typescript dependency to use a custom Typescript version.
+- Alters its TypeScript dependency to use a custom TypeScript version.
 - Builds the repo.

 The details vary considerably from project to project.